o-takeshi-tech/recipe-app/README.md

 ### Association

-- has_many :recipes, through: recipe_ingredients
+- belongs_to :recipe
+- belongs_to :ingredient